German submarine U-516: First patrol

 U-516'es first patrol was preceded by a short trip from Kiel in Germany to Kristiansand in Norway.
 The patrol itself began with the boat's departure from Kristiansand on 15 August 1942.
 She passed through the 'gap' separating Iceland and the Faroe Islands before heading out into the Atlantic Ocean.

 She damaged the Port Jackson with 14 rounds from her deck gun 480 nmi west of Cape Clear, (at the southern tip of Ireland), on the 27th, after a spread of four torpedoes had missed.
 A small fire was started on the ship, but her accurate return fire discouraged the U-boat which broke off the attack.
 Port Jackson escaped at top speed into haze.

 The boat moved to the waters off northern South America where her success rate shot-up, although one target required seven torpedoes to sink her.

 She entered Lorient, on the French Atlantic coast, on 14 November.

 Second and third patrols

 For her second foray, U-516 headed toward South Africa.
 She sank three ships in the vicinity of East London and a fourth off the coast of southern Namibia.

 Her third sortie was also in a southerly direction; its furthest point was reached between South America and the Cape Verde Islands.

 Fourth patrol

 Patrol number four took the boat to the Caribbean Sea.
-One of her victims was the Colombian sailing ship Ruby, which was sunk with the deck gun on 18 November 1943.
+One of her victims was the Colombian sailing ship Ruby, which was sunk with the deck gun on 18 November 1943 with the loss of four of her 11 crew, the seven survivors, all of them injured, were picked up by the Honduran steam merchant ship Orotava the next day and landed at Cristobal on 20 November.

-Another was the Elizabeth Kellog.
-This ship, which had been torpedoed and abandoned on the 23rd, ran around the survivors (she was still underway because the engines could not be secured).
-Her after magazine exploded and she burned for 12 hours before sinking.
+The American tanker Elizabeth Kellogg was torpedoed and abandoned on the 23rd; she ran around the survivors, still underway because the engines could not be secured, her after magazine exploded and she burned for 12 hours before sinking.
+Two gunners and eight crew were lost.
+The survivors were rescued by USS SC-1017 (United States Navy) and USAT Y-10 (United States Army).

 The U-boat was damaged by an unidentified aircraft on 19 December 1943.